The Complete Color Analysis Guide - Discover Your Perfect Palette

 • Plan strategic replacements - start with basics near face

-• Experiment with your palette - try new colors confidently
+• Experiment with your palette and try new colors

 • Update makeup and accessories to complement